What is a fixed-rate mortgage and how does it work?

 Can I refinance a fixed-rate mortgage?

-Yes, you can refinance a fixed-rate mortgage.
-If rates drop or your financial situation improves, you can refinance your fixed-rate mortgage.
+If rates drop or your financial situation improves, you can refinance your fixed-rate loan.
+Refinancing replaces your existing mortgage with a new home loan, interest rate and term.
 The minimum amount of time you need to wait to refinance after closing is six months.
 You'll still be required to pay closing costs when you refinance, typically 2% to 6% of the loan amount, so make sure the new interest rate and terms will make it worthwhile.

 How does my credit score affect my mortgage rate?